|

 power teams in the GGCL – reaching the state tournament seven times in

+13 seasons.
+She posted a 246-100 record at MND.
 Taking over in 1996, Mechley led MND to three consecutive state

 championships from 1998-2000, then won her fourth in 2006.
 The Cougars